miloszmisiek/ci-p5-cutback/README.md

 2. **The Component Reuse**

     The [ReactJS](https://reactjs.org/) technology allows for creating components and using them across the app.
-The component can be supplied with props to get the data from the parent component and use them in a different situations with different props.
+The component can be supplied with props to get the data from the parent component and use them in a different situation with different props.

     For this project, the functional approach was chosen with the use of React hooks, mainly **state** and **useEffect** for managing components' states and lifecycles.